ibm-cloud-docs/EventStreams-gen2/cli.md

 [Gen 2]{: tag-purple}

-{{site.data.keyword.messagehub}} Gen 2 is currently in Beta.
+{{site.data.keyword.messagehub_full}} Gen 2 is currently in Beta.
 The Beta plan is provided exclusively for evaluation and testing purposes.
 It is not covered by warranties, SLAs, or support, and is not intended for production use.
-For more information, see [Beta reference](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-icd-gen2-beta).
+For more information, see the  [Beta reference](/docs/EventStreams-gen2?topic=EventStreams-gen2-gen2-beta).
+{: beta}

 To interact with {{site.data.keyword.messagehub}} on Gen 2 via the CLI you must utilize the IBM Cloud Resource Controller's CLI.
 For more info please see [General {{site.data.keyword.messagehub}} CLI (ibmcloud) commands](/docs/cli?topic=cli-ibmcloud_cli).